nunofonseca/msi/README.md

 ### Docker

 A docker file is provided in the top level of MSI ([Dockerfile](https://github.com/nunofonseca/msi/Dockerfile)) that will wrap everything required to run a MSI analysis.
-This facilitates the setup and installation of MSI, and track all software versions used in the analyses.
+This facilitates the setup and installation of MSI, and tracks all software versions used in the analyses.
 See the [Docker userguide](https://docs.docker.com/) for more details.

 Alternatively you may install the software from source following the instructions provided [next](#Installation).
 A 64 bit computer with an up to date Linux OS installed will be required.